How to Move an Electromagnetic Field?: The RP Is about the Behaviors of Physical Systems in Different States of Motion

 \paragraph*{Minimal Requirement for the RP (MR)}

-\emph{The states of the system in question must be meaningfully characterized as such in which the system as a whole is at rest or in motion with some velocity relative to an arbitrary frame of reference. {} }
+\emph{The states of the system in question---described by the solutions $F$---must be meaningfully characterized as such in which the system as a whole is at rest or in motion with some velocity relative to an arbitrary frame of reference. {} }

-Let us show a well-known electrodynamical example in which a particles + electromagnetic field system satisfies this condition.
-Consider one single charged particle moving with constant velocity $\mathbf{V}=\left(V,0,0\right)$ relative to $K$ and the coupled stationary electromagnetic field (Jackson 1999, pp.~661):
+Let us show a well-known electrodynamic example in which a particles + electromagnetic field system satisfies this condition.
+Consider one single charged particle moving with constant velocity $\mathbf{V}=\left(V,0,0\right)$ relative to $K$ and the coupled stationary electromagnetic field (Jackson~1999, 661):